zarnivoop/skada/README.md

 Scrolling in Skada is done with the mousewheel.

+## Support

+If you find Skada helpful, consider supporting its development through [GitHub Sponsors](https://github.com/sponsors/zarnivoop).

 ## Plugins

-Skada is easy to extend, and there were once many extra plugin addons out there that add functionality.
-However, with the addon having been dormant for many years, there are likely no working ones out there as of now.

-There is a page with [API information here](https://www.wowace.com/projects/skada/pages/API).
+Skada is easy to extend.
+Extra plugins can add functionality.
+There is a page with [API information here](API.md).